YerongAI/Office-Tool-docs/docs/introduction/what-is-otp.md

 ## Features

-- Create Office installation configuration.
-The config can be exported to local, or imported from local or web.
+- Create an Office installation configuration.
+The configuration can be exported locally or imported from a local source or the web.
-- Download Office, supporting `ALL` Office channels and `ALL` Office languages.
+- Download Office with support for all Office channels and languages.
-- Install Office or modify the existing Office, such as adding new products, languages and applications, or uninstalling products and applications.
+- Install Office or modify an existing installation, such as adding new products, languages and applications, or uninstalling them.
-- Create Office ISO, supports default installation config and silent installation config.
+- Create an Office ISO with support for default and silent installation configurations.
-- Activate Office.
-Support online activation, phone activation and KMS activation.
+- Activate Office with support for online, phone and KMS activation.
-- Support Office activation management, including license management, key management and KMS management.
+- Manage Office activation, including license, key and KMS management.
-- Change Office update channel, support upgrading/downgrading Office without reinstalling Office.
+- Change the Office update channel and upgrade or downgrade Office without reinstalling it.
-- Remove Office, force remove Office when it can’t be uninstalled in normal way, supports all version of Office.
+- Remove Office, including forced removal when it cannot be uninstalled normally, supports all Office versions.
-- Integrated Office tools, including resetting settings, fixing Office problems.
+- Includes integrated Office tools such as resetting settings and fixing Office issues.
-- Convert Office documents, based on Office COM. it's fast and stable.
+- Convert Office documents using Office COM, ensuring fast and stable performance.
-- Personalize theme, you can build your special Office Tool Plus.
+- Personalize the theme and customize your own Office Tool Plus.

 ::: tip Attention

-1. Office Tool Plus only provides activation management.
+- Office Tool Plus only provides activation management.
 You need to have a genuine license to activate your products.

 :::